mikzuker/inverse_design_metamaterial_generation/README.md

 ### [Tutorial: Conditional Diffusion Model](diffusion_model_inference_example.ipynb)

-Tutorial that presents a work process with conditional diffusion model can be found in the repository.
+An example of inference using the trained diffusion model for metasurface inverse design, which reproduces the results mentioned in the paper, can be found in the [Jupyter notebook](diffusion_model_inference_example.ipynb).

 ### Conditional Diffusion Model